Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/visual_effects/flip.rst

 Flip Visual Effect
 ******************

-The *Flip* Visual Effect shows ther the object flipped horizontally and/or vertically.
+The *Flip* Visual Effect shows the object flipped horizontally and/or vertically.

 Options